Skip to content

 This is our duty to find out which role we are playing and where we fit.
 This understanding is critical to lower depression in our life.

-Once we become depressed, we not only become unhappy ourselves, we make so many people unhappy around us.
+If stress is killing us internally, we not only become unhappy ourselves, we make so many people unhappy around us.

 But if we really want to see the other side of the fear, there is nothing, it’s a clean slot but we cannot see it until we jump on fear first.